Need assistance in choosing the right insurance plan?

 Premiums

-Premiums are generally high as compared with term insurance
+Premiums are generally high compared to term insurance.

 Bonuses & Additional Benefits